Universität Bonn

 • 03/2015 – 04/2015 PROMOS scholarship of the BMBF/DAAD, sponsored by the University of Bonn

-• Doutch, Michaela; López Ayala, Tatiana; Pye, Oliver; Hürtgen, Stefanie and Nadine Reis (forthcoming): Labour Geography in the German-Speaking Countries: A Work in Progress.
+• Doutch, Michaela; López Ayala, Tatiana; Pye, Oliver; Hürtgen, Stefanie and Nadine Reis (2025): Labour Geography in the German-Speaking Countries: A Work in Progress.
 In: Andrew Herod (eds.).
 Handbook Labour Geography.
 Cheltenham, UK: Edward Elgar.

 2024